cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

       A Workflow is used to execute a series of MapReduce programs, with an optional schedule to run itself periodically.

-   Spark Program
+   Spark
       Spark is a fast and general processing engine, compatible with Hadoop data, used for in-memory cluster computing.
 It lets you load large sets of data into memory and query them repeatedly, making it suitable for both iterative and interactive programs.
-Similar to :term:`MapReduce Program`, Spark can access Datasets as both input and output.
+Similar to :term:`MapReduce`, Spark can access Datasets as both input and output.
       Spark programs in CDAP can be written in either Java or Scala.

    Service